skip to main content

 Recorded Wednesday, January 6th, 2021.

-During this episode we learn more about what inspired her to make her film, Untying Breastfeeding, and we talk about tongue ties, breastfeeding support, care...
-Read more
+In this episode, we learn what inspired her to make her film, Untying Breastfeeding, and discuss topics such as tongue ties, breastfeeding support, the role of care… Read more

 #45 Giving Birth in the 1950s